c-blake/bu/doc/tim.md

 Solutions
 =========
+A 0-tech approach is to declare differences less than 2..10X "uninteresting".
+While not invalid, practical difficulties remain.
+You cannot always control what other people find "interesting".
+It's also not rare that "interesting" deltas can be composed of improvement with many smaller stages which then still need a solution.

 The scale of `noise` compared to `t0` can vary considerably.
 A popular approach is to avoid sub-second times entirely, making benchmarks **many seconds long** to suppress `noise`.
 Sometimes people "scale up" naively[^3] to get hard to